-The streaming wars seem destined to rage on forever, which also means cinephiles eager to expand their horizons have never been better off.
-Hulu, once merely an experiment among a swath of veteran broadcasters, now features a particularly robust library of films to choose from.
+The streaming wars seem destined to rage on forever, which is great news for cinephiles eager to expand their horizons.
+Hulu, once merely an upstart among a swath of veteran broadcasters, now features a particularly robust library of films to choose from.
 Sturgeon’s law still applies as with any catalog, though, and it might seem difficult to find the real gems housed within Hulu’s massive library.
 That said, our strictly curated list is a one-stop guide to the best, smartest, and most intriguing films currently streaming on the landmark service.
 Eat your heart out, Netflix.

 Director Christopher Nolan has always been a cinematic adventurer, trying to show audiences spectacles like they’ve never seen before (the reverse chronology of Memento, the mechanical dreamscapes of Inception) even while rooting his stories in familiar concepts like memory or love.
 Interstellar is both his most spectacular film and one of his most intimate, juxtaposing mankind’s exploration of space with the more down-to-earth struggles of family.
 Set after an environmental catastrophe has ruined the planet and reduced civilization to subsistence farming, the film opens with former astronaut turned farmer Cooper (Matthew McConaughey) raising his children and mourning humanity’s former greatness.
 Recruited by NASA for a mission to find new habitable worlds, Cooper leaves his family behind to seek out a new home for humanity aboard the spaceship Endurance.
 The journey takes the crew to some otherwordly places, allowing Nolan to show off his talents as a visual stylist.
 Interstellar sometimes veers into overbearing sentimentality, but in its best moments (and there are many) it is one of the most dazzling films in recent memory.